Technology & Solutions

 Removes dissolved saltsNoNoPartialYes

 Most projects that end up with UF should have started with a microfiltration analysis first.
-The default to UF is a conservative choice — not always a cost-effective one.
+The default to UF is a conservative choice, not always a cost-effective one.
+For a full cost comparison across all four membrane types, see the RO vs NF vs UF comparison.
+When virus removal or SDI below 3 is a requirement and MF is not sufficient, the ultrafiltration systems guide covers the step up in detail.

 Industrial hollow fibre microfiltration module cross-section showing membrane bundle arrangement and flow path from feed to permeate